 Sarah Maiden kicked off the group, with a very successful first gathering of thirty enthusiastic neighbours coming together.
 It was a fun evening of getting to know each other over a sausage sizzle, cheese and crackers, and some wine.
 Since then, all the neighbours have self-organised and get together in their homes and the street for regular gatherings.

 “Our gathering in the park went off beautifully.
 About 45 people came along.
 We had a lot of people who said that this is something they had always wanted to do but never got around to doing it.
 They also spoke of what else we could do together –some have already begun planning a Christmas event.”
 Colin Craggs

 Wendy started the East Fremantle group , with a picnic in the park and art activities for the kids.
 Twenty eight people came along and quarterly community events have been held since to bring the community together to meet with a focus on service to others-a clean-up, donations to local charities and food drives.

-Jane Figgis, in Cottesloe, gave away books she no longer needed to her neighbours as a way to start informal discussions on the idea of getting to know one another and possibly forming a group.
+Jane, in Cottesloe, gave away books she no longer needed to her neighbours as a way to start informal discussions on the idea of getting to know one another.
+They are now very neighbourly in her area.

 Samson Friends, Samson, WA